 The rain lingers and so do we.
 Sleeping in is not the Sergeant’s strong suit, so when it happens I don’t resist.
 We hit Up for Breakfast again and duplicate our order from the first day.
 When a classic country breakfast tastes this good you could eat it every day for a week and never tire of it.
 Gail greets us at the door and seats us before the other four patrons in line.
 Wherever we go — big cities or small towns — people seem to have an affinity for NYPD officers, and our waitress in this quaint northern village is no different.
 Pat never understands it.
 To him, being an NYPD sergeant was a grueling and tough job — a job he started when he was twenty-one and committed to for thirty-two years.
 To him there was nothing glamorous or glorifying about it.
 I’ve tried to explain to him that the NYPD has the reputation for being the finest police force in America, maybe the world, and he’s seen, handled, and resolved situations few on the planet will ever encounter, with that comes a reverence from others for the honor, courage, and perseverance it takes to put yourself literally in the line of fire every day.
 When we got upgraded to a three room/three balcony suite at the St. Regis in Bal Harbour, Florida after they learned of his retirement he was dumbfounded, “because I was a cop?” he turned and said to me in astonishment.
-“No dear, because you were an NYPD sergeant.”
+“No dear, because you were an NYPD sergeant for three decades.”
 My dear, sweet, honorable husband, just a boy from the Bronx with a humble nature and a heart of gold.

 As we finish another spectacular breakfast Gail regales us with the tale of an at-home date last night with her new beau.
 Of course the Sergeant got all the comical details out of her — he could get a canary from a cat.
 We exit with a good laugh and full bellies and promise to be back tomorrow morning.
 Given the wet and chilly weather, we decide to stay close to home and hit the shops.
 Manchester is filled with familiar outlets as well as one-of-a-kind family run shops, all centrally located.
 Pat is not big on brand names.
 Growing up as he did with more mom and pop stalwarts makes him suspicious of larger retail experiences, however he has one exception to this rule.
 You can’t keep the man out of Costco, but Costco has that curated never know what you’ll find kind of feeling wouldn’t you say?